Anton Gill (basketball): High school career

 Gill played three seasons at Ravenscroft School and led the team to a 78–14 record in that span.
 He was an AP first-team all-state selection as a junior.
 As a junior, he averaged 18.1 points, 6.3 rebounds, 3.1 assists and 1.3 steals per game and led the team to the Class 3A North Carolina state championship.
 In the state title win, Gill finished with 14 points, six rebounds and two assists.
 For his senior season, Gill transferred to Hargrave Military Academy.
 He averaged 28.2 points, 5.3 rebounds and 4.1 assists per game to help lead Hargrave to a 38–8 record.
 Gill's senior season included two 50-point games, including a school-record 56 points in a contest.

 Gill was considered to be one of the top players in the class of 2013, as he was ranked 48th by ESPN and Scout, 50th by Rivals and 52nd by 247Sports.
-Gill received offers from Charlotte, East Carolina, Louisville, Miami (Fl.), NC State, Oklahoma State, South Carolina, Virginia Tech, Wake Forest, and Xavier.
+Gill received offers from Charlotte, East Carolina, Louisville, Miami (FL), NC State, Oklahoma State, South Carolina, Virginia Tech, Wake Forest, and Xavier.
 On December 21, 2011, Gill verbally committed to Louisville.

 College career

-Gill saw limited action is his freshman season at Louisville, averaging 1.3 points in 5.7 minutes per game.
+Gill saw limited action in his freshman season at Louisville, averaging 1.3 points in 5.7 minutes per game.
 He increased his averages to 2.5 points in 9.4 minutes per game as a sophomore and had a season-high 15 points against Florida International.
 Gill scored seven points in Louisville's Sweet Sixteen victory over NC State.
 After the season, Gill opted to transfer to Nebraska.

 After sitting out the 2015–16 season due to transfer rules, Gill appeared in 12 games (including one start) for the Huskers as a junior.
 On December 25, 2016, Gill suffered a ruptured patella tendon in his right knee during practice.
 The injury required surgery and ended Gill's season.
 Nebraska coach Tim Miles said watching the injury sickened him.

 On December 20, 2017, Gill scored a career-high 21 points against UTSA, including a late eight points.
 Gill averaged 8.1 points and 1.9 rebounds per game as a senior, shooting 37.8 percent from behind the arc.